8 March 2018

 - Process, on an aggregated level, all reservations and total revenue in order to optimize e.g. the flight network and pricing.

-- Analyse how you collect and use your EuroBonus points, and what products and services you decide to purchase and how, so as to create more tailored and relevant offers for and activities alone or together with our business partners.
+- Analyze how you collect and use your EuroBonus points, and what products and services you decide to purchase and how, so as to create more tailored and relevant offers for and activities alone or together with our business partners.

-- Streamline our communication with you and minimise spam e.g. by registering if you do not open our emails, analysing what subjects are of interest and administering requests to no longer receive such emails.
+- Streamline our communication with you and minimize spam e.g. by registering if you do not open our emails, analysing what subjects are of interest and administering requests to no longer receive such emails.
 We also use the data to remove unnecessary information, e.g. offers for purchasing extra luggage if you have already done so.